open-5g/openrangym/_posts/tutorials/2023-11-28-oai-o-ran-rrm-xapp.md

 docker exec -it xapp bash
 {% endhighlight %}

-# A basic xApp and different SLA management xApp are available, please refer to the paper above for all the details.

-# The basic monitoring xApp can be started as follows:
-# {% highlight bash %}
-# python3 base_xapp.py
-# {% endhighlight %}

-# After stopping the basic xApp, we start the advanced xApp implementing an elastic SLA policy:

 Different SLA management xApps are available, please refer to the paper above for all the details.
 We start the advanced xApp implementing an elastic SLA policy:
 {% highlight bash %}
 python3 elastic_sla.py